alapo/thesisUC/README.md

 # To Do
 Add the citation style language into a folder in the repository.
-Add how to naviguate using the Document Outline (`Ctrl+Shift+O`)
+Add how to naviguate using the Document Outline (`Ctrl+Shift+O`) Add `stats.R` and other documents so the person can run the document right off the bat.
+Test this using Ibukun's computer to make sure it works.

 # Installing Required Programs